 - Malnutrition: Follows closely after poor habits develop.

 - Neurological problems: These may include headaches, strokes, seizures and in some cases coma.

 - Gastrointestinal complications: The drug’s reduction of the flow of blood to the gut reduces gut motility resulting in pain, nausea or rotting of the gut.

-- Paranoia, anxiety and erratic behavior: These effects can compromise your daily life and disrupt activities like school or work.
+- Paranoia, anxiety and erratic behavior: These effects can compromise a daily life and disrupt activities like school or work.